Downer Rail: History

 Yarra Trams B-class Melbourne tram in Melbourne.

 The EDI Rail division was formed in March 2001 following the merger of Evans Deakin Industries and Downer Group to form Downer EDi.
 In July 2007 the division was renamed Downer Rail and in 2018 it merged with Downer's Infrastructure Services division to form Transport and Infrastructure.

 The history of Downer Rail began in 1867 when Walkers Limited opened a branch in Maryborough.
 In 1980 Walkers Limited was sold to Evans Deakin Industries and included in the merger with Downer EDi.

 Evans Deakin operated the former Clyde Engineering plants at Kelso and Somerton and Walkers Limited, Maryborough plant.
-It had recently reopened the former Cardiff Locomotive Workshops to build CityRail M sets.
+It had recently reopened the former Cardiff Locomotive Workshops to build Sydney Trains M sets.

 In 2008 Locomotive Demand Power was established as a subsidiary to lease locomotives.
 In November 2009 Downer Rail became a tram operator through its 49% shareholding in Keolis Downer that operates the Yarra Trams franchise in Melbourne.
 In July 2014, Keolis Downer commenced operating the G:link light rail line on the Gold Coast.
 In March 2015, Keolis Downer purchased bus operator Australian Transit Enterprises which operates the Hornibrook Bus Lines, Link SA, Path Transit and SouthLink operations with 930 buses.

 In July 2025, it was announced that Keolis would purchase Downer's 49% stake in the Keolis Downer joint venture.
 The sale is expected to be completed by late 2025.